-In 2011 Gad received the first prize in the MDR Conducting Competition of the MDR Symphony Orchestra (Leipzig).
-In 2012 he was selected by Bernard Haitink as one of seven candidates to take an active part in his Conducting Masterclass in Lucerne with the Lucerne Festival Strings.
+Gad Kadosh is a young, intensely engaging conductor with a keen musical mind.
+Currently working as second Kapellmeister and assistant conductor at Theater Heidelberg, Gad received the first prize in the MDR Conducting Competition (MDR Symphony Orchestra, Leipzig), in 2011.
+He was then selected by Bernard Haitink as one of seven candidates to take part in his 2012 Conducting Masterclass in Lucerne with the Lucerne Festival Strings.

 Journalist Jessica Duchen writes: “I first encountered Gad Kadosh at Bernard Haitink’s Lucerne Festival Academy masterclasses and was immediately impressed with his sensitivity, intelligence and intense musicality.
 When he took the podium the music seemed to flow naturally out of the orchestra; he allowed the piece to speak for itself.
 I hope we will hear a lot more of him in the future.”

 Gad studied piano performance at the Buchmann-Mehta School of Music in Tel-Aviv, where he won the Isman prize and was awarded scholarships from the America-Israel Cultural Foundation.
 He went on to study conducting with Vag Papian in Israel, Lutz Köhler in Berlin, and Martin Hoff in Weimar.
 Prior to his position in Heidelberg Gad worked as Solorepetitor and Assistant Conductor at the Theater für Niedersachsen in Hildesheim.